3DCdsc/Intro_to_JS_Workshop/Lesson0/0-BasicIntroduction.md

 ## What is JavaScript?

 JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.
 Where HTML and CSS are languages that give structure and style to web pages, JavaScript gives web pages interactive elements that engage a user.

+When you see (ES5/ES6) through the internet in reference to different versions of Javascript.
+The ES stands for ECMA Script which is the standardized versions of javascript.

 #### Variables